awsdocs/amazon-cloudfront-developer-guide/doc_source/writing-function-code.md

 The function returns the modified `response` object to CloudFront, which CloudFront immediately returns to the viewer\.

 For more information about the structure of the `event` and `response` objects, see [Event structure](functions-event-structure.md)\.

-**Note**
-When you modify an HTTP response with CloudFront Functions, you cannot alter or modify the response body\.
-If you need to alter the response body, [use Lambda@Edge](lambda-generating-http-responses-in-requests.md)\.
-With Lambda@Edge, you can replace the entire response body with a new one, or remove the response body\.
-However, you cannot modify individual properties within the response body\.

 For more information about writing function code for CloudFront Functions, see [Event structure](functions-event-structure.md), [JavaScript runtime features](functions-javascript-runtime-features.md), and [Example code](functions-example-code.md)\.